rscode999/stepperfx/rules.md

 All methods must conform to the [Method Rules](#method-rules).

 Underneath each row of comment lines is a section header.
 The section header should also appear in the class definition.

+Example of comment lines with header:
+// ////////////////////////////////////////////////
+//HEADER NAME

 A class does not need to have all the listed sections.

-##### BEGIN CLASS FORMAT
+**BEGIN CLASS FORMAT**

 Docstring that conforms to the [Docstring Rules](#docstring-rules)
 NOTE: Since class definitions have no inputs or return values,